yaodongyu/TRADES/README.md

 The methodology is the winner of the NeurIPS 2018 Adversarial Vision Challenge (Robust Model Track).

-The code is written in python and requires numpy, torch, torchvision and the tqdm library.

 ## Prerequisites
 * Python (3.6.4)
 * Pytorch (0.4.1)